Storware/vprotect-manual/deployment/backup-destinations/deduplication-appliances/dell-emc-data-domain.md

   10.1.10.100:/vprotectbackup /vprotect_data boostfs defaults,_netdev,bfsopt(allow-others=true) 0 0
   ```

-* Mount fstab entry
+* Mount the fstab entry:

   ```text
   mount -a
   ```

-* For manual, one-time mount you can run this command
+* For a manual, one-time mount you can run this command:

   ```text
   # Syntax